blck-iot/SNIxKWT/README.md

 We can use Helium to build a LoRaWan Network in the Masaai Mara National Reserve and its neighbouring conservacies.After meeting with SNI, KWT and our fellow hackathon paarticipants, we realised that there is a multitude of other possible applicatonin addition to our idea of tracking lions with GPS.

-It was not necessary to reinvent the wheel as most of the things we need existed already, what would be necessary is slight adjustments and we'd be ready to implement.
+It was not necessary to reinvent the wheel as most of the things we need existed already, some slight adjustments and we'd be ready to implement it.

 Tracking lions and/or cows with GPS could be just the first step in our journey in bringing IoT to the Wild.